jadetheda/TallTwinsTowerEnglish/readme.md

 **All text is now translated, except for the credits, the plaintext tutorials, and the plaintext Crane vs Slide screen!**

 Translating the plain text is far beyond my capabilities, unfortunately.
-It uses the Japan BIOS font for these (a font I cannot change), and idek where the text is stored lol.
+It uses the Japan BIOS font for these (a font I cannot change), and idek where the text is stored.

 Please, please, please -- even if you can just help with some of that, I'd love to hear from you!
 Better yet, if you can contribute, I'd love you and merge it immediately!

-Feel free to message me on here in Issues, even if you just have comments lol -- I worked rly hard on this, and would love to hear back from the void
+Feel free to message me on here in Issues, even if you just have comments  -- I worked rly hard on this, and would love to hear back from the void

 Alrighty, that's all from me!
 I hope you enjoy my first ever hack!